Who is this training for?

 Can I smoke?
 Have a beer?

-No smoking, recreational drugs, or alcohol on the retreat property during the 5-Day Piking Camp.
+No smoking, recreational drugs, or alcohol usage during the training.

 Is there a non-residential option?

 Yes, there is.
 See rates near the bottom of the page.

 We’ll send you a complete list of things to bring with you about 1 month before the event.
 For now, we can tell you about yoga props you’ll need to bring: 1 yoga mat, 2 large yoga blocks like this, 1 yoga blanket, 1 rolled up mat or large beach towel, 1 strap, wristwrap gloves like this, and a back brace.
 If you have a bolster, bring it; you will use it.
 The gloves and back brace can help support your wrists and back during partner spotting.

 Early Bird Tuition by August 30: $1765